DefinitionThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-- Skin changes in diabetes mellitus can be assigned to 5 disease groups:
+- Skin changes in diabetes mellitus can be classified into 5 disease groups:

 - Skin infections

-- Skin diseases with a frequent association to diabetes mellitus
+- Skin diseases with a high association to diabetes mellitus

 - Skin diseases due to diabetic complications